digital-sound-antiques/vgm-conv/README.md

 YM2612 to YM2413 OPTIONS

   -D decimation=n                  Decimate 1 of n PCM data.
 2 to 4 is recommended if USB serial device (like SPFM) is used to play VGM. n=0
                                    disables the feature and results the best playback quality.
 The default value is 4.
+  -D dacEmulation=fmpcm|test|none  fmpcm: use pseudo 6-bit DAC is used (default).
-  -D useTestMode=true|false   If `true`, YM2413 test mode 7.5bit DAC is used but disables all YM2413 FM channels.
-Otherwise pseudo 6-
+                                   test:  use YM2413 test mode is used 7.5bit DAC but disables all YM2413 FM channels.
-                              bit DAC is used.
-The default value is `false`.
+                                   none:  disable DAC emulation.

 EXAMPLES